The Cardiovascular Science Program is offered by Midwestern University at its campus in Glendale, Arizona.

 Several area hospitals and clinics serve as the practice and observation sites for Midwestern University's perfusion program.
-Students may request a practice site, but the program advisor makes the final assignments.
+Students may request a practice site, but the program adviser makes the final assignments.
 Relocation during clinical rotation may be necessary.
-Annually, Mayo Clinic in Scottsdale can accommodate two to three perfusion students.
+Annually, Mayo Clinic's campus in Scottsdale, Arizona, can accommodate two to three perfusion students.

-Through Mayo Clinic's well-planned and supervised rotations, you will gain perfusion experience in cardiac surgery at Mayo Clinic Hospital, where specialty surgical teams provide care to patients requiring heart repair surgery.
-Annually, Mayo Clinic Hospital performs approximately 250 open heart procedures.
+Through Mayo Clinic's well-planned and supervised rotations, you gain perfusion experience in cardiac surgery at Mayo Clinic Hospital, where specialty surgical teams provide care to patients requiring heart repair surgery.
+Annually, Mayo Clinic Hospital performs approximately 250 open-heart procedures.

 Grading or evaluation